CityofSantaMonica/analytics.smgov.net/README.md

 Create an [issue](https://github.com/CityofSantaMonica/analytics.smgov.net/issues) or send us a [pull request](https://github.com/CityofSantaMonica/analytics.smgov.net/pulls) on how to improve these notes for deploying to Azure, asking questions, or improving our process.

-### Polling Google Analytics

-18F provides us with bash scripts and `cron` jobs but they aren't very generic or Azure friendly, so we make use of [Azure WebJobs](https://azure.microsoft.com/en-us/documentation/articles/websites-dotnet-deploy-webjobs/).
-The `cron` jobs were easily ported over to [Azure's syntax](https://azure.microsoft.com/en-us/documentation/articles/web-sites-create-web-jobs/#CreateScheduledCRON).

-WebJobs are placed in `App_Data/jobs/<triggered|continuous>` and each WebJob belongs in its own folder (the name of the folder is arbitrary).
-By adding a `run.sh` and a `settings.job` file in the folder, the `run.sh` will be executed based on the schedule defined by the `cron` expression located in `settings.job`.

 ### Configuring Travis

 Travis CI can automatically [deploy to Azure after a successful build](https://docs.travis-ci.com/user/deployment/azure-web-apps) and have the following environment variables set: